Arity: taking on distracted driving directly

 Earlier this year, the National Safety Council announced that for the second consecutive year motor vehicle deaths in 2017 topped 40,000, an increase of more than 25% from a low of 32,000 in 2011.
 Alarmingly, research has found that talking on a cell phone behind the wheel quadruples a driver’s risk of an accident, and that risk doubles if the driver is texting.

-Here at Arity we are taking on the issue of distracted driving in a hyper-focused way.
-With more than 10 years collecting data directly from cars and mobile phones, we’ve analyzed nearly 35 billion miles of driving data for an unparalleled understanding of how distracted driving impacts our society.
-We are sharing these insights to help consumers and companies alike understand that distracted driving is an issue that affects every single driver and passenger in America.
-And that every driver is part of the solution and we need to empower them with the tools and technology that they need to prevent distracted driving in their vehicles, as well as those around them.
+At Arity, we use a hyper-focused approach to help stop distracted driving.
+With over 10 years of collecting data from cars and mobile phones, we’ve analyzed nearly 35 billion miles of driving data.
+Our work provides an unparalleled understanding of how distracted driving impacts road safety.
+By sharing these insights, we help consumers and companies understand how distracted driving affects drivers and passengers across the US.
+Every driver is part of the solution — so we work to empower them with the tools and technology they need to prevent different types of distracted driving.

 While millions were glued to their televisions and devices, deeply involved in the madness happening on college campuses and arenas throughout March, Team Arity was creating a new kind of competition to illustrate the madness that is distraction happening on the roads.
 In the spirit of the big tournament, we held a Stack Up of our own to identify the least distracted drivers in college towns across the country.